saiTharunDusa/Large-Scale-Data-Structures/README.md

 ### Course Objectives

-Upon successful completion of this course, students will be able to:

 1. Design, implement, and test custom classes and functions in an object-oriented C++ setting
 2. Design and implement custom data structures
 3. Understand memory management, access, and search time properties of covered data structures